 - Advice Line staffed by qualified and experienced PAC-UK counsellors who can provide advice and information on all aspects of adoption and other forms of permanent care;

-- A Child and Family Service offering support, counselling and therapy to adoptive families or those with a permanently placed child, including Special Guardians and Kinship Carers;
+- A Child & Family Service offering support, counselling and therapy to adoptive families or those with a permanently placed child, including Special Guardians and Kinship Carers;

 - An Education Service working with children, parents and schools to improve the educational experience of adopted/permanently-placed children;

 - A Training Service offering a comprehensive training programme focussing on topics specific to adoption and permanent placement.
 Some of these workshops and seminars are for professionals only, and some are specifically for parents and carers.